 If the body shrinks, the snail produces a lot of ammonia shortly.
 Thus, immediate partial water changes and filtration is required to keep things at bay.

-3. Check The Trap Door Of A Snail
+3. Check The Trap Door

 This option is well suited for larger snail varieties such as Mystery snails or Apple snails.
 Carefully tug at the trap door of your snail.
 If it’s alive, you will feel resistance.
 But if it opens easily, the snail is dead.